 - The recycling of used components speeds up development time.

 - There is no separate timeframe for integration as it’s a continuous process throughout the development.

-- It effectively manages risks related to changes in requirements by a process known as change request management.
+- It’s effective in managing risks related to changes in requirements, also known as change request management.

 - There is an emphasis on documentation.

 - The use of recycling components is not always possible for projects that require the latest technologies.

 - Unsuitable for new users as it requires expert skills.

 - The stages in this methodology sometimes can be complex and difficult to organize.